Trusting God even when it doesn’t make sense!

-Abraham, God called him to abandon with family, his country, to leave everything behind to a land that God will show him later on.
+Abraham, God called him to abandon with family, his country, to leave everything behind to a land that God would show him later.
 That just didn’t make sense, to leave your family behind to go to a place that you have not even seen yet.
 Abraham trusted God even when it didn’t make sense to him.
 (Gn.12)

 A widow in Zarephath (I kings 17:7-16) during the time of drought.
 When Elijah met her, she was collecting sticks to start a fire and cook the last meal for her and her son.
 Elijah asked her for water and something to eat.
 She said I don’t have anything baked, only a handful of flour in a jar and a little oil in a jug and now I am collecting sticks to fix our last meal so we may die.
 And Elijah said to her, “Do not fear; go and do as you have said.
 But first make me a small cake of bread of what you have and bring it to me, and then make something for yourself and your son. (v.13) For this is what the LORD, the God of Israel says: The jar of flour will not be used up and the jug of oil will not run dry until the day the LORD gives rain on the land.
 (14) This just didn’t make sense, to fix something for you first, not even my son, after I just told you my situation.
 She trusted the word of the Lord and she had abundance flour and oil throughout the drought.

-Jesus just got done feeding 5 thousand people with five loaves of bread and two fish.
-The disciples witnessed this incredible miracle.
-Jesus tells the disciples to get in the boat and go across while he would dismiss the crowd.
-Jesus stays behind dismissing the crowd, the he goes by himself to pray.
-About 3 in the morning the disciples were about the middle of the lake and Jesus comes walking on the water.
+After Jesus got done feeding more than 5 thousand people with five loaves of bread and two fish.
+He tells the disciples to get in the boat and go across while he would dismiss the crowd.
+Jesus stays behind dismissing the crowd, then he goes by himself to pray.
+In the fourth watch of the night (3-6am) the disciples were about the middle of the lake and Jesus comes walking on the water.
 They thought they had seen a ghost.
 Read.
 Matthew 14:22-31

 Jesus said to them.
 Take courage!
 It is I. Don’t be afraid.